 Whether your support system comes in the form of a 12-step program, a Sober Skills community or any other type of recovery group, discussing the temptation to use drugs or alcohol with people in a similar situation as you can give you the strength you need to stay sober, even when the stress builds.

-The Florida House Experience has a variety of resources for continuing recovery as part of our Alumni programming.
+FHE Health has a variety of resources for continuing recovery as part of our Alumni programming.
 For help during the holidays or any other time of year, explore the programs and resources we have available and contact us for more information.